Mubarak-lab-droid/Mubarak-lab-droid/README.md

 ---

 ### 📚 Also see
-Practice repos covering Excel, SQL, and Power BI fundamentals — used to build core skills before tackling the projects above.
+Practice repos covering Excel, SQL, Power BI and Python fundamentals — used to build core skills before tackling the projects above.